ying-teaching/python/5-functions/function-concepts.md

 greet('Alicia', 'Keys')
 ```

-You can use the parameter name to assign an argument.
+You can use the parameter name to pass an argument to the function call.
 This is a so-called `keyword argument`.
-You don't need to follow the order as the defined in the function header.
+You don't need to follow the order as defined in the function header.
 For example, you can call the above functions as one of the following:

 - `greet(first_name='Alicia', last_name='Keys')`
 - `greet(last_name='Keys', first_name='Alicia')`